 BeagleSNES was originally developed for the BeagleBoard-xM embedded platform, but support for the BeagleBone Black was added in v0.3.
 Both boards will require being fully powered, so you'll need to use an external power supply to power your hardware.
 Powering the BeagleBoard/Bone via USB will not work because it does not provide enough power to the system.
 For the BeagleBoard-xM, you'll need an HDMI-to-HDMI cable to hook BeagleSNES up to your television (or HDMI-to-DVI cable to use your computer monitor), and a pair of external speakers to hear the audio from the BeagleBoard-xM's audio output jack.
 For the BeagleBone Black, you'll need a microHDMI-to-HDMI cable to hook BeagleSNES up to your television.
 The only supported game controller is the Tomee USB SNES gamepad, though most USB gamepads with enough buttons will work if you change the gamepad button mappings in the XML configuration file to support their particular button mapping scheme.
 One or two gamepads are supported for both platforms.
 To use two gamepads on the BeagleBone Black, you must use an external USB hub to provide the additional USB host ports for the gamepads to plug into.
-The BeagleBone Black also supports using GPIO for input.
+The BeagleBone Black also supports using GPIO for input (though this feature was not regression tested in the v0.7 release).

-- BeagleSNES microSD card image (uncompressed image will fit on a 4 GB SD card)
+- BeagleSNES microSD card image (uncompressed image will fit on an 8 GB SD card)

 NOTE: The username for this system is "ubuntu", and the password is "temppwd".

 If you are more interested in the individual pieces of BeagleSNES (i.e. you have your own Linux system installed on an microSD card and you want to add BeagleSNES to it), then you'll need the source for the emulator and GUI.
 Download these if you want to take a look at the code without having to go through the hassle of downloading and mounting the SD image to get to everything.
 BeagleSNES uses the Texas Instruments 3.14 Linux kernel with the SGX OpenGL ES 1.1 support and libraries.

 - BeagleSNES GUI/Emulator Source (custom GUI code and modified/integrated/tuned ports of SNES9X-SDL, VBA-M, and Nestopia)